daylerees/events-exercise/README.md

 - `UserGainedBadgeEvent` - _A user has gained a badge of a certain colour.
 Users can have any number of badges of each colour.
 Accounts are created with zero badges of each colour._
 - `UserLostBadgeEvent` - _A user has lost a badge of a certain colour.
 The number of badges of each type may not fall below zero._

-Events are modelled in protobuf, but have been compiled into Go structures found within the `internal/accounts/accounts.pb.go` file for your convenient.
+Events are [modelled in protobuf](https://developers.google.com/protocol-buffers), but have been compiled into Go structures found within the `internal/accounts/accounts.pb.go` file for your convenience.

 You'll find the event stream code within `internal/events/stream.go`.
 By providing an implementation of the `StreamReader` interface to the `Read()` function of the `Stream` object, you'll be able to read events one at a time.
 For example...